Santos Escobar

-Jorge Luis Alcantar Bolly (born April 30, 1984), is a Mexican professional wrestler.
-He is signed to WWE, where he performs on the Raw (WWE brand)Raw brand under the ring name Santos Escobar and is the leader of Legado Del Fantasma.
+Jorge Luis Alcantar Bolly (born April 30, 1984), is a Mexican professional wrestler who performs under the ring name Romeo Malverde.
+He is best known for his time in WWE, where he performed under the ring name Santos Escobar.

 Before his WWE career, Alcantar began his career in working on the independent circuit as Top Secret.
 In 2008, Alcantar signed with Consejo Mundial de Lucha Libre (CMLL) as El Hijo del Fantasma, winning the CMLL World Middleweight Championship, as well as the CMLL World Trios Championship twice (with Héctor Garza and La Máscara).
 He departed CMLL in 2013 and signed with Lucha Libre AAA Worldwide (AAA), where he won the AAA Fusión Championship, the AAA Latin American Championship, the 2017 Copa Antonio Peña, and was previously the longest-reigning AAA World Cruiserweight Champion in history.
 In 2014, he worked for the U.S.-based Lucha Underground promotion as King Cuerno and briefly worked for Impact Wrestling in 2017 to 2019.
 He departed AAA in 2019 and signed with WWE.
 In 2020, he adopted the ring name Santos Escobar, winning the NXT Cruiserweight Championship and forming Legado Del Fantasma.

-His father is luchador El Fantasma, who is the head of the Mexico City Boxing and Professional Wrestling commission.
+His father is professional wrestler El Fantasma, who is the head of the Mexico City Boxing and Professional Wrestling commission.
 His cousin wrestles under the name "Fantasma Jr.", while his uncle worked under the name "Ángel de la Muerte".

 Professional wrestling career

 Early career (2000–2008)

-Alcantar began his professional wrestling career in 2000, as the masked ring character "Top Secret".
-While working under the Top Secret name he wore a black mask with gold trim around the eye openings.
+Alcantar began his professional wrestling career in 2000, as the masked ring character "Top Secret", wearing a black mask with gold trim around the eye openings.
 In 2003, Alcantar adopted a new mask and name as he became "El Hijo del Fantasma" ("The Son of El Fantasma"), revealing to the wrestling world that he was the son of El Fantasma.
-After the name change he began wearing a mask that closely resembled that of the comic book character The Phantom, just like his father did before him.
+After the name change, he began wearing a mask closely resembling that of the comic book character The Phantom, just like his father did before him.
 His first documented match as El Hijo del Fantasma saw him team up with his father and his cousin, who adopted the ring name "Fantasma Jr.".
-They defeated Los Oficiales (Guardia, Oficial, and Vanguardia) at an International Wrestling Revolution Group (IWRG) show on December 14, 2003.
+They defeated Los Oficiales (Guardia, Oficial and Vanguardia) at an International Wrestling Revolution Group (IWRG) show on December 14.